AYA SOFYA

-Paintings presented here were developed from encounters with the Ayasofya Musesi in Istanbul.
-It was Emperor Justinian who in 537 ordered the building of Hagia Sophia---the proximation of which remains standing to this day.
+Images presented here are of paintings first developed from encounters with the Ayasofya Musesi in Istanbul.
+It was Emperor Justinian who in 537 ordered the building of Hagia Sophia----the proximation of which remains standing to this day.
 He could rightly say that he had outdone Solomon, such was its splendor---that God almighty might be tempted to descend among men and dwell within it.
 Nearly fifteen centuries later I walked through its massive doors, humbled by the vastness of space with its suffused, sanguine light, imagining how people had the courage to construct it---this emblem of heaven on earth.

 Decisively capturing my attention were massive marble revetments made from the most intriguing polychrome marbles, covering acres of interior walls.
 Raw material was quarried and transported to Constantinople from all corners of the Roman empire.
 Slabs of marble were book matched, meaning that quarried stone blocks cut with silk threads were sawn parallel to a surface, becoming unfolded panels, set edge to edge like the facing leaves of an opened book.
 The evidence of this costly process suggests Gestalt thinking, regarding perceptual organization, existing long before any formal theory was advanced---in this case that a form has symmetry and beauty which did not exist in either of the parts that make it up.
 The book matching of these magical proportions of marble, with their veined surface delineations, felt so utterly foreign---hardly rooted if not independent of human expression.